Metropolis2/MetropolisParis/README.md

 - The edges with `FUNC_CLASS <= 4` are selected.
 - The number of lanes for edges whose given number of lanes is 0 is set to 1.
-- Only the largest weakly connected component of the resulting graph is kept (i.e., isolated edges are removed).
+- Only the largest strongly connected component of the resulting graph is kept (i.e., isolated edges are removed).

 ### Step 2: Create connectors